tytydraco/yessleep/out/I_have_unusual_employers.md

 I was sitting on a bench on a ferry.
 It was raining; dark clouds were covering the sky.
 Raindrops were dancing in small puddles on the wooden platform.
 To my left, the grey mist was floating in the dense pine forest over giant ferns and bushes.
 To my right, the rough sea was producing angry waves as far as eyes could see.
 The continuous up and down movement was making me feel dizzy.
 I should have taken a pill for my motion sickness but I had been late for my ferry and it had slipped my mind.
 Anyway, the chilly wind helped me a bit.
 The world around me was strangely relaxing.
 There were only a few people on the ferry.
 I could see a man in a grey raincoat watching the water and an old man, reading his soaking wet book.
 I was wondering if the letters were still visible.

-‘Do you have a fire?’ - A man wearing a hoodie asked me.
+‘Hey, don't you have a lighter?’ - A man wearing a hoodie asked me.

 ‘No, I don't.
-But if you find one, good luck with that!’ - I said while hundreds of raindrops were bombarding my face as I was looking up at him.
+But if you find one, good luck with that!’ - I said while hundreds of raindrops were bombarding my face as I was looking up at him, squinting.

 Because what I had read about Black Rain (located between Washington State and Canada) was that it rained almost every day.
 Well, I did not mind.
 I would get used to it because rainy weather made me relaxed and sleepy anyway.